ethereum/consensus-specs/specs/phase0/fork-choice.md

     assert block.parent_root in store.block_states
     # Make a copy of the state to avoid mutability issues
     pre_state = copy(store.block_states[block.parent_root])
     # Blocks cannot be in the future.
-If they are, their consideration must be delayed until the are in the past.
+If they are, their consideration must be delayed until they are in the past.
     assert get_current_slot(store) >= block.slot

     # Check that block is later than the finalized epoch slot (optimization to reduce calls to get_ancestor)